MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-reports.md

 search.appverid: MET150
 ---

-# Using the SharePoint Migration Tool Reports
+# Using the Migration Manager Reports

-The SharePoint Migration Tool generates log files, summary and task level reports to help you manage, audit and troubleshoot your migration process.
+Migration Manager generates log files, summary and task level reports to help you manage, audit and troubleshoot your migration process.

 ## How to view the reports